ceos-org/ceos-ard/Specifications/Synthetic-Aperture-Radar/PFS.md

 - Ocean Radar Backscatter [version 1.0]
 - Geocoded Single-Look Complex [version 1.0]

-The **CEOS-ARD Normalised Radar Backscatter [NRB]** specification describes products that have been subject to Radiometric Terrain Correction (RTC) and are provided in the Gamma-Nought ($\gamma^0_T$) backscatter convention (Small, 2011), which mitigates the variations from diverse observation geometries and is recommended for most land applications.
-An additional metadata layer can be optionally provided for conversion of $\gamma^0_T$ to Sigma-Nought ($\sigma^0_T$) backscatter layer for compatibility with legacy software or numerical models.
+The **CEOS-ARD Normalised Radar Backscatter [NRB]** specification describes products that have been subject to Radiometric Terrain Correction (RTC) and are provided in the Gamma-Nought ($`\gamma^0_T`$) backscatter convention (Small, 2011), which mitigates the variations from diverse observation geometries and is recommended for most land applications.
+An additional metadata layer can be optionally provided for conversion of $`\gamma^0_T`$ to Sigma-Nought ($`\sigma^0_T`$) backscatter layer for compatibility with legacy software or numerical models.
 As the **[NRB]** product contains backscatter values only, it cannot be directly used for SAR polarimetry or interferometric applications that require relative polarization phase or local phase estimates respectively.
 However, as an option, a “flattened” phase data layer can be provided with an **[NRB]** product for enabling InSAR analysis.
 The flattened phase is the interferometric phase, with respect to a reference orbit and to a DEM, for which the topographic phase contribution is removed.

 The **CEOS-ARD** **Polarimetric Radar [POL]** product format is an extension of the CEOS-ARD Normalised Radar Backscatter format **[NRB]**.
 This extension is required in order to better support Level-1 SLC polarimetric data, including full-polarimetric modes (e.g., RADARSAT-2, ALOS-2/4, SAOCOM-1 and future missions), and hybrid or linear dual-polarimetric modes (i.e., Compact Polarimetric mode available on RCM, SAOCOM and the upcoming NISAR mission).
 The **[POL]** product can be defined in two processing levels:

-- The normalised covariance matrix **[CovMat]** representation (C2 or C3) which preserves the inter-channel polarimetric phase(s) and maximizes the available information for users.
+The **normalised covariance matrix [CovMat]** representation (C2 or C3) which preserves the inter-channel polarimetric phase(s) and maximizes the available information for users.
 Interoperability within current CEOS-ARD SAR backscatter definition is preserved, since diagonal elements of the covariance matrix are backscatter intensities.
 Scattering information enhancement can be achieved by applying incoherent polarimetric decomposition techniques (e.g., Freeman-Durden, van Zyl, Cloude-Pottier, Yamaguchi-based) directly on the C2 or C3 matrix.

-- Polarimetric Radar Decomposition **[PRD]** refers to ARD products where polarimetric information is broken down into simplified parameters to facilitate user interpretation of the data.
+**Polarimetric Radar Decomposition [PRD]** refers to ARD products where polarimetric information is broken down into simplified parameters to facilitate user interpretation of the data.
 They are derived from coherent or incoherent polarimetric decomposition techniques.

 **Notice and Limitations [POL]**